 It may seem like common sense, though it’s worth repeating: The first step in managing life‑threatening allergies is to always avoid your allergens.

 - Avoid known allergens

 - Know what symptoms to watch for

-- Use an EpiPen® (epinephrine injection) Auto-Injector if a life-threatening (severe) allergic reaction occurs
+- Use an EpiPen® (epinephrine injection, USP) Auto-Injector if a life-threatening (severe) allergic reaction occurs

 - Get emergency medical help right away

 Don't wait until an emergency to learn how to use your EpiPen® Auto‑Injector.
 Watch the video below for the correct technique.
 Practice with your EpiPen® Trainers.
 And make sure everyone who may need to use EpiPen® Auto‑Injector for you or your child or children with potentially life-threatening (severe) allergies does the same.
 You may order additional EpiPen® Trainers (they're free!) for grandparents, babysitters or anyone else who may one day need to administer EpiPen® Auto‑Injector.